Nexmo/station/_documentation/en/client-sdk/custom-events.md

 ## Creating a custom event

-Each custom event consists of a unique `type` and a `body`.
+Each custom event consists of a unique `type` and a `data`.
 The `type` has the following restrictions:

 * Must not exceed 100 characters
 * Must only contain alphanumeric, `-` and `_` characters

-In addition, the event body must not exceed 4096 bytes.
+In addition, the event `data` must not exceed 4096 bytes.

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/custom-events/creating